dk-teknologisk-lucs/esp32_display/README.md

 # Development:

+## Custom libs

+Som custom libraries has been made.
+Even though they are not necessarily reusable they are used to maintain a fairly short main.cpp file.
+These are placed in the /lib folder.

 ## Setup using VSCode
 For the first test use: [this tutorial for the display](https://randomnerdtutorials.com/programming-esp32-cyd-cheap-yellow-display-vs-code/) and [this tutorial for VSCode setup](https://randomnerdtutorials.com/vs-code-platformio-ide-esp32-esp8266-arduino/)